 Quantification of morbidity, lapse, expense, and catastrophe risks follows the QIS4 approach.
-In particular, lapse up / down stress parameters for the Health module under QIS5 are 20%.
-Because it makes stress parameters extremely lower only for A&H products, we have kept the parameters at 50%.
+In particular, for the lapse up/down stress in the Health module, because QIS5 sets the parameters at 20%, which is significantly lower than for other products, we have chosen to keep the parameters at 50%.

-(3) Operational risk

-QIS5 is followed.
+(3) Operational riskQIS5 is followed.